 - Eligibility Application: (Eligibility criteria found below): If you meet the requirements, apply for eligibility.
-To apply, you will find the Eligibility Application through the mySuccess.lakeheadu.ca portal.
+To apply, complete the Work Study Program (LUWSP-FW) Eligibility Application using the mySuccess.lakeheadu.ca portal.
 The application is open from August 1 - October 15 annually.
 To apply, login using your myInfo login information, then from the Dashboard select Job Bank & Volunteer Postings > Work Study Program (LUWSP-FW) > Eligibility Application.
-Apply early to ensure that you are considered for the position you want.
+Apply for eligibility early to ensure that you can uploading your confirmation when you apply for the position you want.
 You will receive an email within 3-5 business days regarding your eligibility to apply for the LUWSP-FW job positions.

-- Mandatory Training: All LUWSP approved students must attend a paid mandatory training workshop as part of the eligibility requirements each time hired.
+- Mandatory Training: All LUWSP approved students must complete a mandatory online training module as part of the eligibility requirements each time hired.
 Failure to complete the training will deem you ineligible for the program.

 Frequently Asked Questions

 - The LUWSP-FW pays up to a maximum of $2,000 for the fall/winter session.
 This is based on a minimum of 190 hours worked from September – March.
 Hourly wages vary depending on the employer and type of work being done but usually it is less than 10 hours per week.